amywilson617/project_final2_wilson_amy/README.md

 * I reviewed the list of deductions for this project and in the syllabus.

 # Comments
-* This project got me back into the swing of things as far and building a page from the ground up.
+* This project got me back into the swing of things as far and building a website from the ground up.
 I way prefer this to jumping in to someone else's existing code.